 Before you know it, your child will turn 16.
 Soon after — maybe even that very day — they’ll have an appointment with the DMV.

-Getting a driver’s license is a big milestone, and it’s a hard one for many parents to handle.
-Unfortunately, there’s nothing you can really do to stop it from happening.
-Most U.S. adults learn how to drive at some point, and most teens want to drive ASAP.
+Getting a driver’s license is a big milestone, and it’s hard for many parents to handle.
+Unfortunately, you can do nothing to stop it from happening.
+Most U.S. adults learn how to drive at some point, and most teens want to go ASAP.

 To make this timeless nerve-wracking, you’ll need to be fully involved.
-Teach your kid the rules of the road and make sure they’re ready to get out there on their own.
+Teach your kid the rules of the road and ensure they’re ready to get out there independently.
 In addition to driver’s ed courses, go for drives with them and ensure they get lots of practice.
 Pass along your driving wisdom and answer any questions they have.
 The more involved you are, the better prepared they’ll be.

 7. Drugs and alcohol